MrKillingHunter/Windows-11-to-macOS-transformation-pack/README.md

  26. After That, Search In The Search Bar Menu 'pointer' And Open the Best Match.
  27. Then Naviagte To the 'Pointers' Tab And Go To 'Select Scheme'.
 There Select The Cursor You Installed (For Big Sur Its 'Big Sur', For Ventura Its'macOS Retina-Pointers')
  28. Now Head To '6.
 Icons' And Move 'Big sur dock icons' To The 'Move Here' Shortcut.
- 29. Now Head To The Dock,Finderr And Launchpad Folder And Move The 'MyDock' Folder To- you know already but yea
+ 29. Now Head To The Dock,Finder And Launchpad Folder And Move The 'MyDock' Folder To- you know already but yea
- 30. Then, Go Into The MyDock Folder, Now In C: Drive (U May Move It To macOS Folder) And Run the 'MyDock.exe' File
+ 30. Then, Go Into The MyDock Folder, Now In macOS Folder In C: Drive And Run the 'MyDock.exe' File
  31. And Then the macOS Dock And Finderr Should Run, And boy Is It Scary Believable.
  32. Next Configure It To The Images Below.
 (In advanced, At The Bottom, Click 'Backup Dock Icon File' And Recover With The Backup'
  ![Screenshot 2023-06-07 214738](https://github.com/MrKillingHunter/Windows-11-to-macOS-transformation-pack/assets/129658204/87b1ec9b-ddcd-4b9b-aefb-1ef63da6f5cc)